King's Scout (Scouts Association of Malaysia): Eligibility requirements

-Other conditions that need to be met differ according to the eligibility requirements of the respective districts and states.
+Other conditions that need to be met differ according to the eligibility requirements of the respective districts and states of Malaysia.

 Award ceremonies, badges and certificates

 King's Scout Ceritificate Award Ceremonies

-They will also be invited to the Royal Palace of their respective states (for example at Istana Anak Bukit, Alor Setar, Kedah for the state of Kedah or Istana Maziah, Kuala Terengganu, Terengganu for the state of Terengganu) or specially booked halls (for example Dewan Jubli Perak, Bangunan Sultan Salahuddin Abdul Aziz Shah, Shah Alam, Selangor for the state of Selangor or Dewan Bankuet, Bangunan Perak Darul Ridzuan, Ipoh, Perak for the state of Perak) to be awarded the prestigious King's Scout Certificate by the Sultan or Yang di-Pertua Negeri in the state, in the name of the Yang di-Pertuan Agong, patron of the PPM.
+They will also be invited to the Royal Palace of their respective states (for example at Istana Anak Bukit, Alor Setar, Kedah for the state of Kedah or Istana Maziah, Kuala Terengganu, Terengganu for the state of Terengganu) or specially booked halls (for example Dewan Jubli Perak, Bangunan Sultan Salahuddin Abdul Aziz Shah, Shah Alam, Selangor for the state of Selangor or Dewan Bankuet, Bangunan Perak Darul Ridzuan, Ipoh, Perak for the state of Perak) to be awarded the prestigious King's Scout Certificate by the Sultan or Yang di-Pertua Negeri in the state, in the name of the King of Malaysia, patron of the PPM.

 King's Scout Badge

 Once a candidate is eligible to receive the King's Scout Award, the candidate will obtain the King's Scout Badge in yellow, blue and green and will be worn on the candidate's left arm.
 This badge can only be issued by the Scouts Association of Malaysia (PPM) and cannot be made arbitrarily or misused by others.